nsheils/Corona.jl/README.md

     include("scripts/run_DA.jl")
   ```

-from the Julia REPL
+from the Julia REPL.

-### Analyze the results
+### Analyzing the results
 Move to the installation folder (if you are not already there) and execute

   ```julia
     include("scripts/run_DA.jl")
   ```

-from the Julia REPL
+from the Julia REPL.

 ## License
-This package is free to use for noncommercial purposes and for commercial purposes during a trial period under the terms of the [Prosperity Public License](LICENSE).
+This package is free to use for noncommercial purposes and for commercial purposes during a trial period under the terms of the [Prosperity Public License](LICENSE.md).